-Heating and hot water Repair category 1 Notes The boiler is of a modern installation but there it is always good practice to have the heating system checked immediately upon entry by a suitably qualified contractor.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes There are no obvious blocked/chocked drains on site.
+Notes There are no visible blocked/choked drains on site.